 - 1. PURPOSE.
 The purpose of this test is to inspect passive elements used for microelectronic applications, including RF/microwave, for the visual defects described herein.
 This test can be performed at the unmounted element level, or prior to sealing or encapsulation, on a 100 percent inspection basis, to detect and eliminate elements with visual defects that could lead to failure in normal application.
 It may also be performed on a sample inspection basis at the unmounted element level, or prior to sealing or encapsulation, to determine the effectiveness of the manufacturer's quality control and handling procedures for passive elements.
-Visual inspection criteria are presented in four sections.
-The first (see 3.1), concerns planar thin film elements (resistors, capacitors, inductors, single-level patterned substrates and multilevel patterned substrates).
-The second (see 3.2), concerns planar thick film elements (resistors, capacitors, single-level patterned hard substrates, and multilevel patterned hard substrates).
-The third (see 3.3), concerns nonplanar elements (ceramic chip capacitors, tantalum chip capacitors, parallel plate chip capacitors, chip resistors, inductors, and transformers).
-The fourth (see 3.4) concerns surface acoustic wave (SAW) elements.
-The inspection criteria contained in each section define the visual requirements for class H and class K elements (classes of passive elements refer to screening requirements of MIL-PRF-38534). - 2.
+The inspection criteria define the visual requirements for class H and class K elements (classes of passive elements refer to screening requirements of MIL-PRF-38534). - 2.
 APPARATUS.
 The apparatus for this test shall include optical equipment capable of the specified magnification(s) and any visual standards (drawings, photographs, etc.) necessary to perform effective inspection and to enable the operator to make objective decisions as to the acceptability of the element being inspected.
 Adequate fixturing shall be provided for handling elements during inspection to promote efficient operation without inflicting damage to them.